coderefinery/jupyter/_episodes/03-basic-workflow.md

 What do we get from this?

-- With code separate from everything else, you might just send one number or a plot to your supervisor for checking.
+- With code separate from everything else, you might just send one number or a plot to your supervisor/collaborator for checking.
-- With a notebook as a narratives, you send everything in a consistent story.
+- With a notebook as a narratives, you send everything in a **consistent story**.
 - A reader may still just read the introduction and conclusion, but they can easily see more - *and try changes themselves* - if they want.